samartzidis/WinAppleKey/README.md

 ### Freequently Asked Questions

-*Aiming to save you some time from sending me an e-mail* :)
+*To save you some time from sending me an e-mail* :)

 #### 1. Will you ever release a full version (i.e. not self-signed) of the driver that does not require Windows running in TESTSIGNING mode?
 Unfortunately I can't.
 This is due to Microsoft enforced restrictions.
 In order to fully release a device driver for Windows 10 (and later) you need to run a registered company and also purchase a driver signing certificate for that company.
 Both cost a significant amount of money.
 WinAppleKey is free and open source and I do not make any money from it.